 According to BACON, a software tool specifically designed to track restaurant prime cost, the average new user is running between a 74% and 76% prime cost as percentage of sales.

 This only leaves about 25 cents per dollar for the rest of expenses – including rent, business services, and paying yourself.

 Prime cost is extremely volatile and will directly fluctuate with your level of business.
-The goal here, however, is to keep the prime cost as percentage of sales number as consistent as possible.
+The goal here, however, is to keep your prime cost as percentage of sales number as consistent as possible.
 If you own a seasonal business, you will expect to sell less in slower months, but you can also expect to have a smaller staff for every shift.
 Plan accordingly so your prime cost percentage doesn't shoot up when your sales mellow out.